Sriram Singh

 Honorary Captain Sriram Singh Shekhawat (born 14 November 1948) is a former Indian middle-distance runner.

 Sriram Singh joined Rajputana Rifles in 1968 where he came under the influence of the coach Ilyas Babar.
-Babar persuaded him to shift his focus from 400 meters to 800 meters.
+Babar persuaded him to shift his focus from 400 metres to 800 metres.

 In the 1970 Asian Games in Bangkok, he was beaten to the second place in the 800 meters by Jimmy Crampton of Burma.
 Singh was eliminated in the heats of the Munich Olympics in 1972 but his time of 1:47.7 bettered Crampton's Asian record.
 Prior to the competition he had never run on synthetic tracks.
 He improved his time to 1:47.6 to win the gold in the 1974 Asian Games.